Judith Anderson: Broadway star

-She had a big hit with the lead in Zoe Akins' The Old Maid (1935) from the novel by Edith Wharton, in the role later played on film by Miriam Hopkins.
+She had a big hit as the lead in Zoe Akins' The Old Maid (1935) from the novel by Edith Wharton, in the role later played on film by Miriam Hopkins.
 It ran for 305 performances.

 In 1936, Anderson played Gertrude to John Gielgud's Hamlet in a production that featured Lillian Gish as Ophelia.
 In 1937, she joined the Old Vic Company in London and played Lady Macbeth opposite Laurence Olivier in a production by Michel Saint-Denis, at the Old Vic and the New Theatre.

-She returned to Broadway with Family Portrait (1939), which she adored, but only it had a short run.
+She returned to Broadway with Family Portrait (1939), which she adored, but it only had a short run.
 She later toured in the show.

 Rebecca

 Anderson (left) as Mrs. Danvers terrorizes the second Mrs. de Winter, played by Joan Fontaine (right) in a still from Rebecca.

-Anderson then received a career boost when she was cast in Alfred Hitchcock's Rebecca (1940).
-As the housekeeper Mrs. Danvers, she was required to mentally torment the young bride, the "second Mrs. de Winter" (Joan Fontaine), even encouraging her to commit suicide, and to taunt her husband (Laurence Olivier) with the memory of his first wife, the never-seen "Rebecca" of the title.
+Anderson received a career boost when she was cast in Alfred Hitchcock's Rebecca (1940).
+As the housekeeper Mrs. Danvers, she mentally tormented the young bride, the "second Mrs. de Winter" (Joan Fontaine), even encouraging her to commit suicide; and taunted Maxim de Winter (Laurence Olivier) with the memory of his first wife, the never-seen "Rebecca" of the title.
 The film was a huge critical and commercial success, and Anderson was nominated for Best Supporting Actress at the 13th Academy Awards.